On March 29, 2016 Matt Hoffman was named the seventh head coach in SF State volleyball history.

-Hoffman joined the Gators after an extremely successful three year stint as an assistant at Wichita State, the last two as the top assistant, where he helped guide the Shockers to two Missouri Valley Conference Championships and two NCAA Tournament appearances.
+Hoffman joined the Gators after an extremely successful three year stint as an assistant at Wichita State, his last two as the top assistant, where he helped guide the Shockers to a 77-24 mark that included two Missouri Valley Conference Championships, two MVC Tournament Championships, and two NCAA Tournament appearances.

-From 2009-13, he was the head coach for the Vision Volleyball Club in Los Gatos, Calif.
+From 2009-13, he was the head coach for the Vision Volleyball Club in Los Gatos, California.
 During his time with Vision, he served as a head coach to some of the younger teams, and served as the assistant coach to the 18 Gold team that won the 18 Open Bronze medal in 2011 and 2012.

 He served as camp director and owner of the Homestead Volleyball Camp from 2009-11, was a physical education teacher at Homestead High School from 2006-13, and boy's club volleyball coach for Central Coast Volleyball Club from 2005-10.

-From 2007-09, he was the girl's varsity volleyball coach at Homestead High School in Cupertino, Calif.
+From 2007-09, he was the girl's varsity volleyball coach at Homestead High School in Cupertino, California.
 He led the 2008 team to the state tournament and finished runner-up, while also being Central Coast Section and NorCal champions.
 In 2007, the team was Central Coast Section champions and NorCal runners-up.

-A local product, Hoffman grew up in nearby Cupertino where he attended Homestead High School where he lettered in basketball and volleyball.
-Upon graduation he attended San Jose State where he earned a Bachelor's Degree in Kinesiology in 2003.
+A local product, Hoffman grew up in nearby Cupertino, California, where he attended Homestead High School.
+He lettered in basketball and volleyball.
+He attended San Jose State, where he was a member of the men's volleyball team.
+He earned his Bachelor's Degree in Kinesiology in 2003.

-Hoffman is married to his wife Noel, they have two children, a daughter, McKenna and a son, Owen.
+Hoffman is married to his wife, Noel.
+They have two children, a daughter, McKenna, and a son, Owen.